 When this happens, do not throw the blade away; instead, you can choose to sharpen the saw blades yourself.
 So how do you sharpen a saw blade?

-Below you will find the different ways on how to sharpen a pole saw blade.
-Whether you are a beginner or not, you can master these simple ways at the first try.
+Below you will find the different ways how to sharpen a pole saw blade.
+Whether you are a beginner or not, you can master these simple ways on the first try.

 Of course, there are different things you will need when sharpening a pole saw blade.
 These will entirely depend on the type of tool you choose to use.

 The Tools You Can Use to Sharpen Your Pole Saw Blade Include:

 - A sharpening rod (whetstone, diamond, or ceramic rods is highly recommended.

 - And always have a table vice regardless of the tool you are using.

 The very first thing you must do is clean the blade before you start sharpening it.
 You can use a brush wire to clean off the tree Debris and dust.